 Have fun!
 Experiment and don’t be afraid to make mistakes.

 Abandon perfectionism, embrace experimentation and enjoy the process.

-Use up your stack of paper.
-Find different types of paper and print on maps and books.
+Use different types of paper and print on maps and books.

 Try different combinations of colour, ghost and silhouette prints.
 Keep reusing your stencils and plants to see how they retain the ink and add it to subsequent prints.
 Cut more complicated stencils and use them to build a picture.
 Lift the ink from the plate with stamping tools to add texture.
 Discover the detail you get from a ghost print of a leaf.